hntrl/eventkit/docs/concepts/scheduling.md

 There's a couple of important things to note here about how schedulers work:

 - All work is represented as promise-like objects, so we can assert that a subject is considered "complete" when all of those "work promises" have resolved.
-- Every observable has its own scheduler instance which will typically only keep track of two subjects: the observable itself, and any direct subscribers that were created from it.
+- Every observable has its own scheduler object that acts as its source of truth in regards to the work associated with it.
 - When `schedule()` is called, that doesn't implicitly mean that the work will be added to the subject.
 Typically the `schedule()` method will call `add()` internally to add the work, and orchestrate/defer/forward the work's execution if needed.

 ::: info